-Can you believe it, just the other day we were four months into our round-the-world adventure and now all of a sudden we’re into month number eight.
+Can you believe it, just the other day we were four months into our round-the-world adventure.
+Now all of a sudden we’re into month number eight.
 The biggest questions we still get asked are: how’s the money tracking? what’s been your favourite place so far? and when are you coming home?
-You can find out all that and more below.
+You can find out all about our budget, packing and places and more below.

 As you know, we’re travelling with carry-on luggage only.
 Our packs weigh in at about nine kilograms each at the moment (thankfully, the limit is ten, not seven, like we originally thought.)
 I know you are all dying to know whether we’ve bought anything new since we’ve been travelling and the answer is YES.

-Sadly for me, my Indosole slides finally fell apart, (I’m seriously PO’d about it, especially after I’d spent so much time researching the most sustainable option, plus, they weren’t cheap!!) which meant a shoe shopping expedition in Brazil.
+Sadly for me, my Indosole slides finally fell apart – which I’m seriously PO’d about it.
+Especially after I’d spent so much time researching the most sustainable option, plus, they weren’t cheap!
+Which meant a shoe shopping expedition in Brazil.

 Other than that, we each purchased a collapsible keepcup – something I was debating we’d need from the beginning.
 We found these awesome ethically made one’s from Menos 1 Lixo (1 Less Trash), so far, we’ve used them loads.